 Tips & Tricks

-- These waffles freeze nicely, so make a double (or triple) batch.
+- These waffles freeze nicely, so make a double (or triple) batch!

 - Check out how to soak whole grains here

-- Top with carrot butter, pesto, hemp seeds, pumpkin seed butter, flax oil, cultured butter, coconut oil, soaked almonds, or for those sweet times with creme fraiche and lakanto-cinnamon sprinkles.
+- Top with carrot butter, pesto, hemp seeds, pumpkin seed butter, flax oil, cultured butter, coconut oil, soaked almonds, or for sweet times with creme fraiche and lakanto-cinnamon sprinkles.

 - Perfect treat for anyone on Body Ecology Diet